The Voice of Germany season 12: Blind Auditions

 The Blind Auditions were recorded from 19 May 2022 to 24 May 2022 at Studio Adlershof in Berlin and began broadcasting 18 August 2022, being broadcast every Thursday on ProSieben and every Friday on Sat.1.

 In this round, the four coaches can press their buttons and select however number of artists they want to join their teams.
 A total of 119 artists auditioned and 75 of them got at least one coach turned for their performance.
 In addition, 26 artists got a four-chair-turn in this round.
+In addition, this season marks the first instance where at least one coach (Stefanie Kloß in this instance) do not have any one-chair turns on their teams.

 Battles

-The Battles were recorded from July 4, 2022 to July 6, 2022 in Berlin, being broadcast like the Blind Auditions every Thursday on ProSieben and every Friday on Sat.1.
+The Battles were recorded from July 4, 2022, to July 6, 2022, in Berlin, being broadcast like the Blind Auditions every Thursday on ProSieben and every Friday on Sat.1.

 In this round, the four coaches pair two or three of their artists, depending on the total number of artists on their teams, in a singing match and then select one of them to advance to the next round.
 Each coach has only one 'Steal' which can be used to select an artist on another team and lost the battle to advance to the Sing-offs.

 Sing-offs

-The Sing-offs were recorded in Berlin from July 19, 2022 to July 20, 2022 and were broadcast only by Sat.1 on Friday nights.
+The Sing-offs were recorded in Berlin from July 19, 2022, to July 20, 2022, and were broadcast only by Sat.1 on Friday nights.

 In this round, each coach divides their ten candidates into three groups, in which each participant performs a song in turn.
 The coach then chooses one participant from each group to move on to the Semi-final, where all four coaches each have three candidates left on their team.